UkrainianMindustry/translations/README.md

-# translations
-List of all current mods with Ukrainian localization.
+# List of all current mods with Ukrainian localization.